lucianojoublanc-da/derivhack2019dev/examples/hellocdm/README.md

 The bot checks to see whether it's already greeted each contract (the id should equal "Hello, CDM!" in this case), and if not, it updates it.

 Curiously, you'll note that the last line says "Tried to send a command and failed!".
-Your script may spew a lot of output and go into an infinte loop.
+Your script may spew a lot of output and go into an infinite loop.
 The reason for this is that _both_ our `main.py` and the `bot.py` are racing to update the same contract.
 To resolve this, comment out the lines related to

 ```python
 httpExerciseResponse = exerciseChoice(...)
 ```

-in the main script, and change the globaly key in `CashTransfer.json` to something else, to create a unique record:
+in the main script, and change the global key in `CashTransfer.json` to something else, to create a unique record:

 ```json
   "meta": {